ramar-work/yadkin/README.md

 ## Usage

-Running `make` with the target of your choice as an argument will pull down the JDK and the newest version of Android's command line tools.
-Configuration of paths and versions can be done from the Makefile.
+Running `configure` will (attempt to) build a Makefile suitable for your system.
+You can override the default choice by specifying the --ostype flag with the symbolic name of your OS.  (e.g. "linux" if you want a Linux compatible Makefile).

+Once that's complete, running `make` will pull down the Java Development Kit, the newest version of Android's command line tools, and the utilities for building Android projects from scratch.
+NOTE: If you wish to disable any of these features, do so from the `configure` script in the top-level of this repository.
+You won't have to mess with the Makefile this way and will save some frustration.